gaptab/famousnews-android-app/README.md

 https://newsapi.org/register

-Add you api key you got from newsapi.org in private.properties file's NEWS_API_KEY = "YOUR API KEY FROM NEWSAPI.ORG"
+Add api key you got from newsapi.org to private.properties file --> NEWS_API_KEY = "YOUR API KEY FROM NEWSAPI.ORG"

 ## About this project
 This app is based on